-“The beauty dish is often a popular lighting modifier among fashion and beauty photographers because of its versatility and unique light.
-In this recording of a recent Beauty Dish Lighting workshop I show you exactly what you can achieve with the beauty dish light and demonstrate how you can modify it even further."
+The beauty dish is often a popular lighting modifier among fashion and beauty photographers because of its versatility and unique light.
+In a past live show I showed you exactly what you can achieve with this particular modifier and demonstrate how you can modify it even further.

 Often used for head and shoulder portraits, the beauty dish offers far more versatility than what one might initially think it’s capable of.
 Similar to a shallow dish in shape, the beauty dish is a metal reflector that can be attached to a studio light or speedlite.
 Light fired into the dish hits a reflector directly in front, bounces back and then off the curved metal surface towards the subject.

 The effect results in a light that is considered “hard-but-soft” or “semi-hard” and is comparable to a mixture of a softbox and direct flash.
 The shadows from the beauty dish, while fairly soft, have a rapid transition from light to dark, which can result in quite a dramatic effect.